pgrontas/pgrontas.github.io/_publications/2014-01-01-Secure-multi-party-computations-for-electronic-voting.md

 category: theses
 permalink: /publication/2014-01-01-Secure-multi-party-computations-for-electronic-voting
 date: 2014-01-01
 venue: 'MSc thesis.
-Athens, Greece: MPLA Graduate Program, University of Athens~…'
+MPLA Graduate Program, University of Athens.'
 citation: ' Panagiotis Grontas.
 Secure multi party computations for electronic voting.
 Athens, Greece: MPLA Graduate Program, University of Athens.
 2014.'
 excerpt: 'In this thesis, we study the problem of electronic voting as a general decision making process that can be implemented using multi party computations, fulfilling strict and often conflicting security requirements.
 To this end, we review relevant cryptographic techniques and their combinations to form voting